AllyMurray/comic-vine/README.md

 **Default: https://comicvine.gamespot.com/api/**

+If using this package in node this should not need set, the default value will work.

-If using the package in node then leave this as the default value.
-The Comic Vine API does not allow [cross-origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) requests.
+If using the package in a web browser then The Comic Vine API does not allow [cross-origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) requests.
 This option could be used to proxy the request assuming you have some safe way for the web client to fetch your api key, you don't want to send the api key to the browser in your JS bundle.

 ```js
 import ComicVine from 'comic-vine-sdk';